 Socket: LGA1151 | Chipset: Z370 | Memory: DDR4 4333 MHz, Up to 64GB | Audio: Realtek ALC1220 Audio Codec | Multi GPU Support: NVIDIA Quad SLI + AMD 3-Way CrossFireX | Form Factor: ATX

-If you are much of a budget-oriented person, you should not miss out on the ASRock Z370 EXTREME4 motherboard as this is one of the best value for money motherboards available out there.
+If you are much of a budget-oriented person, you should not miss out on the ASRock Z370 EXTREME4 motherboard as this is one of the best Z370 motherboard and has a great value for money.
 If you want to save up some bucks on the motherboard, this ASRock Z370 Extreme4 offers you the sweet spot between features and pricing.
 As the motherboard is built on an ATX form factor and uses the Z370 CPU socket, it is absolutely worth trying for your gaming mid-tower build.

 However, the motherboard seems to have a little busy circuitry; if you have a little knowledge about motherboards, you will face any difficulties to find out the necessary slots here.
 On the top right corner, you can find the 4 slots for your dual-channel DDR4 memory sticks which can be overclocked at a speed of 4333+.

 To fit in your graphics cards, there are 2 PCIe slots given on the board with a common Heatsink housing on the right of it that both the slots share.
 However, in the long run, we can’t tell if it will sustain or not.
 But if you are low on budget, choosing this motherboard is not a bad idea at all.
 Even the 3 PCIe 3.0 X16, 3 PCIe 3.0 X1, 1 M.2 Intel Optane Memory Ready are good enough to turn many heads.